 The next 7-11 release was July's "Keep On Smiling" (David)/"Baby, Baby, Baby" (Bobby).
 The following month saw "Together"/"Baby, Pretty Baby" (both led by Bobby).
 That same month they did another backup to Patty Anne: "Sorrowful Heart" (the flip was a Patty Anne solo).
 These were all issued as by the Flames.

 Then it was time to wave goodbye to Aladdin (for a while), as they headed off to Jack Lauderdale's Swing Time label.
 By this time, Gaynel Hodge had replaced Leon Hughes.
+(Gaynel had left the Platters for good; he'd only been on their first session in September 1953.)
 On Swing Time, they released "Let's Talk It Over" (David), backed with "I Know" (led by Gaynel) in December 1953.
-This demonstrates that Gaynel was singing with both the Platters and the Flames at the same time, because he was on the Platters September 1953 and March 1954 sessions; he'd leave the Platters for good after the March session.
 Note that this record was a milestone in the career of the Flames: it was the first time they were credited as the "Hollywood Flames."

 The Hollywood Flames then returned to John Dolphin, who now owned the Lucky label.
 In March 1954, they released the pretty "One Night With A Fool" (David)/"Ride Helen Ride" (Bobby).

 In May, Aladdin issued a couple of their older masters (once again as the "Jets"): "I'll Hide My Tears" (David; another song written by Murry Wilson)/"Got A Little Shadow" (Bobby).